linjiX/vim-keyword/README.md

 #### Navigation fallback

-When using the navigation feature, if the word under cursor is not a highlight word, the navigation operation will fallback to vim default `n` anf `N` navigation.
+When using the navigation feature, if the word under cursor is not a highlight word, the navigation operation will fallback to vim default `n` and `N` navigation.
 If you want to change above default behavior, here is some reference.

 ```vim